• Skip to primary navigation

 5. A $400 Emergency Will Send More Than A Third Of Americans Scrambling

-While 64% of adults can easily handle a $400 emergency, more than a third of Americans don’t have adequate savings to cover this expense, according to the Economic Well-Being of U.S. Households in 2020, a report released by The Board of Governors of the Federal Reserve.
+While 64% of adults can easily handle a $400 emergency, more than a third of Americans don’t have adequate savings to cover this expense, according to the Economic Well-Being of U.S. Households, a report released by The Board of Governors of the Federal Reserve.

 To cover the expense, 15% would put the expense on a credit card, and 9% would borrow from family or friends.
 Among those surveyed, 12% said they could not cover the expense at all, even with debt.